zkoss/zkdoc/zk_component_ref/Vbox.md

 # Cell Component

-In ZK5, we have introduced a new component named Cell which can be embedded into a Grid or Box (Hbox and Vbox) to fully control the layout and the style.
+{% include versionSince\| 5.0.0 %} In ZK5, we have introduced a new
+component named Cell which can be embedded into a Grid or Box (Hbox and Vbox) to fully control the layout and the style.
 You can now use the rowspan or the colspan property to layout your Grid, for example a content cell can now cross over multiple rows.
 The code below demonstrates how to do this:

 ``` xml
 <vbox>